 Other Common Names

-Bess Beetle, Bess Bug, Betsy Beetle or Bug, Patent Leather Beetle, Peg Beetle
+Bess Beetle, Bess Bug, Betsy Beetle or Bug, Patent Leather Beetle

 Synonyms and other taxonomic changes

-Popilius disjunctus in much of the older literature.
+Syn: Popilius disjunctus (Illiger) in much of the older literature.

 Explanation of Names

-is the common name listed by the Entomological Society of America.
-Bess Bug
+Horned Passalus is the common name listed by the Entomological Society of America.

 "to kiss" (compare English buss

-, kiss?), and probably refers to the ability of this beetle to pinch with its mandibles (which it does rarely) or the sound of the stridulation--a squeaky "kissy" sound.
+, kiss), and likely refers to the ability of this beetle to pinch with its mandibles (which it does rarely) or the sound of the stridulation--a squeaky "kissy" sound.